AndreasArvidsson/WinDSP/README.md

     * Small: Speaker will not play bass.
 High frequencies will be sent to speaker and low frequencies to subwoofer.
     * Off: Speaker output is disabled.
 Send signal to the next best available channel.
 Output is disabled/silent.
     * Sub: Output is subwoofer.
 If not SW channel routing will be the same as Off.
 Difference is that the output is used for subwoofer.
 * Available speaker modes per channel.
-First value is default
+First value is default.
    * front(L/R): **Large**, Small
    * center(C): **Large**, Small, Sub, Off
    * subwoofer(SW): **Sub**, Off